jenish11052004/Placement_Management_System-Web-Application-/README.md

 #### solution
 ######
-It has became need for each and every student The project is aimed at developing an online web application for the placement department of the college this Web Application can solve these problems.
+It has became need for each and every student The project is aimed at developing an online web application for the placement department of the college.
+######
+this Web Application can solve these problems.